mhenke/neovim-protocol-2015/LEVEL.md

 #### TECHNICAL OBJECTIVE (1 clear sentence)

-Insert new protocol headers and append critical parameters, then save and exit the `protocol_header.cfg` file.
+Insert new CGI protocol headers and append critical parameters, then save and exit the `protocol_bypass.cgi` file.

 ---